 Avoid Clicking on Links or Downloading Attachments

 Hackers carry out some attacks like phishing via email links or attachments.
 If you receive an email that looks legit such as from your bank, do not click on the attachments or links, or you might be redirected to a bogus site that prompts you to input your details such as passwords or bank details.
 If in doubt, go to your browser and navigate directly to your bank’s official website.
-Downloading attachments injects different types of malware or viruses into your computer or device.
+Downloading attachments inject different types of malware or viruses into your computer or device.
+When you visit a website like a bank or eCommerce, you need to check the spelling of a domain name.
+Also, you can click on a secured padlock to check whether the website has an SSL certificate or not.
+A website owner should understand the importance of an SSL certificate as there are many cheap SSL certificate providers who can offer the best SSL for your website.
+An SSL certificate ensures users about the website’s legitimacy.

 Avoid Oversharing on Social Media